-These tissues are specialized with no intercellular space.
+The nervous tissues are specialized with no intercellular space.
 They are found in the brain, spinal cord, and nerves.
 These are the main components of the nervous system.
-The nervous system function for regulation and controls bodily functions.
+The nervous system function to regulate and controls bodily functions.
 The nervous system consisting two parts- Central Nervous System and the Peripheral Nervous system (We will read about it in a separate post)

 Functions of Nervous Tissue

-These tissues are responsible for the coordination and controlling many body activities by stimulating muscle contraction, creating awareness of the environment, and also plays important role in emotions, memory, and reasoning.
+These tissues are responsible for the coordination and controlling of many body activities by stimulating muscle contraction, creating awareness of the environment, and also plays important role in emotions, memory, and reasoning.

 These tissues are devoid of the power of division and regeneration.
 They form together with the nervous system of animals.
 Nervous tissues are able to communicate with each other by the way of electrical impulses.

 Composition of Nervous Tissue

 The nervous tissue is composed of the following elements:

 Ependymal cells – These cells line the cavity of the brain and spinal cord

-Neurons – These are also called nerve cells, the neurons are with specialized features that allow to receive and facilitate nerve impulses, or action potential.
+Neurons – These are also called nerve cells, the neurons are with specialized features that allow them to receive and facilitate nerve impulses, or action potential.

 Structure of neurons:

 - The neuron structure consists of dendrites, cell body – Soma, nucleus, axon, synaptic buttons, Nissl’s granules, neurilemma, and nodes of Ranvier.

-- The large cell body – Soma consisting of the cell projections called dendrites and axons.
+- The large cell body – Soma consists of cell projections called dendrites and axons.

-- Dendrites are thin, branching projections that receive electrochemical signaling (neurotransmitters) and responsible for the change in Voltage of the cell.
+- Dendrites are thin, branching projections that receive electrochemical signaling (neurotransmitters) and are responsible for the change in Voltage of the cell.

 - Axons- These are long projections that carry action potential away from the cell body towards the next neuron.

 - Synaptic cleft– the bulb-like end of an axon, called the axon terminal, is separated from the dendrites of the following neuron by a small gap, which is called a synaptic cleft.

-Classification of neurons: The neurons classified functionally, structurally, and on the basis of presence and absence of myelin sheath:
+The neurons are classified functionally, structurally, and on the basis of the presence and absence of myelin sheath:

 - Sensory neurons (receptor/afferents): Relay sensory information (nerve impulse) from PNS to CNS.